isaac-maya/essays/content/posts/drafts/planning-vs-strategizing.md

 To embrace strategy is to accept the inherent discomfort that accompanies it.
 As you navigate your personal or professional journey, the strategy you develop should involve a clear logic: what needs to be true for your strategy to work concerning your abilities, the circumstances, and potential obstacles.
 The strategy should be kept clear and simple, ideally fitting on a single page.

 Remember, strategy is a journey that requires constant adjustments based on the unfolding realities of life.
 Embracing the discomfort associated with uncertainty is not a flaw but rather a mark of courage.
 Planning, while less anxiety-inducing, merely guarantees participation, not winning.
 Strategy, on the other hand, offers the best possible chance of success.
 As Martin astutely concludes, "If you plan, that’s a way to guarantee losing.
 If you do strategy, it gives you the best possible chance of winning."

+[Carousel Slide 1]

+Title: The Perilous Intersection of Strategy and Planning: A Critical Analysis

+Description: In this carousel, we delve into the insightful words of Roger Martin, renowned thinker, as he distinguishes between strategy and planning.
+Join us as we explore the collision of these two concepts and uncover the underlying differences that can shape the success of your business.

+[Carousel Slide 2]

+Title: The Collision of Strategy and Planning

+Description: Planning and strategy are often intertwined, causing confusion in the business world.
+Discover why strategic planning may not always capture the essence of true strategy.
+Learn from Roger Martin as he highlights the importance of strategic coherence and the potential pitfalls of relying solely on well-intentioned initiatives.

+[Carousel Slide 3]

+Title: Strategy Vs. Planning: The Underlying Difference

+Description: Understand the fundamental disparity between strategy and planning.
+Strategy involves making cohesive choices that position your business uniquely for success.
+Planning, on the other hand, may consist of unrelated objectives lacking an overarching strategic coherence.
+Explore why a sound strategy is essential for outshining competitors.

+[Carousel Slide 4]

+Title: The Comforting Nature of Planning

+Description: Delve into the allure of planning and why it can be enticing to focus on elements within our control.
+Roger Martin explains how planning revolves around resource allocation, allowing us to feel like customers of our own costs.
+Discover why strategy, with its inherent uncertainty, is riskier yet potentially more rewarding in the long run.

+[Carousel Slide 5]

+Title: The Planning Trap: A Case Study

+Description: Learn from a real-world example as we contrast the planning approaches of traditional U.S. air carriers with that of Southwest Airlines.
+Understand the dangers of falling into the planning trap and discover how Southwest's coherent strategy propelled them to become a leading airline through unique choices and a customer-centric approach.

+[Carousel Slide 6]

+Title: Escaping the Planning Trap: Embracing the Strategy Journey

+Description: Embrace the discomfort that accompanies strategy and discover the path to success.
+Explore the role of a leader in laying out a coherent strategic logic and understanding the unfolding realities of the business landscape.
+Learn why a clear and simple strategy, adaptable to changing circumstances, offers the best chance of achieving victory.

+[Carousel Slide 7]

+Title: The Great Divide Between Strategy and Planning: An Essential Life Skill

+Description: Explore how the concepts of strategy and planning extend beyond the business world.
+Discover how Roger Martin's insights can be applied to personal lives and individual projects.
+Understand the meeting point between strategy and planning and gain essential knowledge that can shape your personal and professional journey.

+[Carousel Slide 8]

+Title: Strategy and Planning: The Meeting Point

+Description: Delve into the distinction between strategy and planning, exploring how the two concepts have become intertwined over time.
+Gain a clear understanding of what strategy truly entails and why it is often misunderstood when combined with planning.
+Unlock the potential for success by differentiating these crucial elements.

+[Carousel Slide 9]

+Title: The Fundamental Difference

+Description: Learn how strategy sets you apart by providing an integrative set of choices that position you for success.
+Discover the importance of coherence, achievability, and actionable steps in a robust strategy.
+Contrast this with planning, which may lack the necessary alignment to achieve a common goal.

+[Carousel Slide 10]

+Title: The Comfort Zone of Planning

+Description: Understand why planning can be appealing due to its perceived control and measurable outcomes.
+Explore the danger of becoming trapped in the comfort zone of planning, focusing solely on controllable actions and decisions.
+Embrace the inherent risk and discomfort of strategy to unlock greater potential.

+[Carousel Slide 11]

+Title: The Pitfall of the Planning Trap: A Real-World Example

+Description: Explore a tangible example of the planning trap by comparing the approaches of traditional U.S. air carriers with Southwest Airlines.
+Discover how Southwest's strategic choices led to their remarkable success, while traditional carriers focused on planning routes and logistics.
+Uncover the transformative power of a coherent strategy.

+[Carousel Slide 12]

+Title: Charting a Path Out of the Planning Trap: Embracing the Strategy Journey

+Description: Embrace the journey of strategy by accepting the discomfort that comes with uncertainty.
+Learn to develop a clear and simple strategy that aligns with your abilities, circumstances, and potential obstacles.
+Understand that strategy requires constant adjustment based on unfolding realities, providing the best possible chance of success.

+[Carousel Slide 13]

+Title: The Best Possible Chance of Winning

+Description: Reflect on the power of strategy and the potential for victory it brings.
+Understand that planning guarantees participation but not necessarily success.
+Embrace strategy as the means to achieve the best possible chance of winning, as Roger Martin eloquently concludes.
+Step into the realm of strategy and unlock your full potential.

+Note: Each carousel slide should include relevant visuals, such as images representing strategy, planning, business, personal development, and success, to enhance engagement and visual appeal.